Crio-Bytes/Database/Basics of MySQL/README.md

 To change table configuration(column name, metadata) - **alter table** To change data in the database - **update table**

+### Task-1
 #### Alter Table

 ###### Add Column
-To add a new column
+- To add a new column:
 ```sh
 alter table table_name add column_1 datatype_1;
 ```
 ###### Delete Column
-To delete a column
+- To delete a column:
 ```sh
 alter table table_name drop column column_1;
 ```
 ###### Change datatype of a column
-To change datatype of already existing column.
+- To change datatype of already existing column:
 **Note:** Enter the modified datatype.
 ```sh
 alter table table_name modify column column_1 datatype_1;
 ```
+### Task-2
 #### Update Table
 The already inserted rows of data can also be modified using update table.
-General Syntax:
+- General Syntax:
 ```sh
 update table_name set column_1 = value,column_2 = value where condition;
 ```